letsdoitworld/World-Cleanup-Day/README.md

 ## 2: Help us Build the App

 We need your help to make the app better!
-For example, if you're a developer you can join us now by building the Share feature described below.
+If you're a developer you can join us now by building the Share feature described below.
 Download the code and submit your ideas and pull requests.
 We're very happy to welcome you to the team!

 ![World Cleanup Day](https://s3.eu-central-1.amazonaws.com/letsdoitworld-gfx/github_poster.png)